area9innovation/flow9/doc/tropic.markdown

 It is important that you use `TDisplay` at some point in the scope of the `TLet`, otherwise `TGhost` will not work.
 The reason is that the size of the ghost is only defined once the value is displayed.

 You can display a let-bound tropic multiple times.
-In this case, the TGhost will refer to the last occurence, but it is probably not a good style to rely on this.
+In this case, the TGhost will refer to the last occurrence, but it is probably not a good style to rely on this.

 Notice you have to display any `TDisplay` and `TGhost` at the same rendering point in time as the `TLet` binding happens.
 I.e. you can not have a `TLet` with a TSelect in the scope with `TDisplay` inside, since the scope might be executed much later, and then the binding is not valid anymore.